 The trail is approximately 5 km long and it is clearly marked with a blue paint on the trees.
 The info board recommends you to walk the trail clockwise.
-On a rainy day the path may be slippery but otherwise it is in good condition and easy to walk for the most parts.
-It has few steep climbs and some roots and rocks that make it challenging for elderly people.
+On a rainy day the path may be slippery.
+It has few very steep climbs and some roots and rocks that make it challenging for elderly people.
 The final part of the trail, which comes back to the parking lot from another direction, is an old forest road and that part of the trail is accessible and easy to walk.

 Origin and characteristics of the Metsäkoivula trail